 Good news!
 You can now get your hunting permits instantly.

 Permits can now only be applied for via our website and are no longer available in paper format or from the Upper Hutt office.
-Just click on "Apply for hunting permit", select the permit you want, complete your details and your permit will be emailed back to you within minutes.
+Just click on "Apply for hunting permit", set up or log in to your MyGW account, select the permit you want, and your permit will be emailed back to you within minutes.